-Nature Awareness Mentoring is an approach to practical and academic learning that fosters growth, creativity, compassion, and wellness in a non-clinical way.
+Land-Based Learning and Wellness is an approach to practical and academic learning that fosters growth, creativity, compassion, and wellness in a non-clinical way.
 It is, by all accounts, a breath of fresh air that empowers individuals to become confident communicators and ingenious problem solvers.
 By encouraging play, creative expression, and mindfulness, participants effectively discover their belonging as a member of the natural world.
 Nature Awareness Mentorship provides the safety for fun exploration and observation, the freedom to shake off the stress of contemporary life and gives permission to individuals to be truly themselves.

 By nurturing our community (our future ancestors of all ages and backgrounds), we help each other to adapt to the ever-changing nature of the world and provide an optimistic outlook for the future with a skillful and fascinating wild life.
 We empower and create enthusiasm for stewardship, compassion, leadership, life itself.
 We wholeheartedly believe that this approach bridges gaps between division and challenge, enhances mutual respect, and empowers people to survive and thrive with resilience, courage, and a worldview that perceives the interconnectedness of all life.